VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Data Curation

-To transcend the limitations of QA-centric tasks and holistically augment the model's capabilities, we further curate a captioning dataset with videos sourced from Koala-36M\cite{wang2024koala} and KVQ~\cite{lu2024kvq}.
-When selecting, we ensure the video diversity in aspect ratios, motion intensity, visual scenes, and thematic content, which collectively enable the model to gain a deeper understanding of dynamic video content.
+In addition to the two proxy tasks described above, we incorporate additional data for conventional VideoQA and video captioning to explicitly familiarize the model with the target output formats of these downstream tasks.
+For the conventional VideoQA task, we sample instances from the training set of NExT-QA~\citep{xiao2021next}, ensuring broad coverage of question types.
+For the captioning task, which demands richer linguistic generation, we curate high-quality videos from Koala-36M~\citep{wang2024koala} and KVQ~\citep{lu2024kvq}, prioritizing video diversity in aspect ratios, motion intensity, visual scenes, and thematic content.
+This enables the model to gain a deeper understanding of dynamic video content.
+For Koala-36M, we adopt the original captions.
+For KVQ that lacks video captions, we employ Gemini-2.5-Pro~\citep{comanici2025gemini25pushingfrontier} to generate high-quality textual descriptions.

-For Koala-36M videos, we adopt the original captions.
-For KVQ videos lacking captions, we employ Qwen2-VL-72B to generate initial captions, which are then refined by Gemini 2.5 Pro to correct factual inaccuracies and improve linguistic quality.
-The resulting captioning data is then incorporated into our training dataset to improve the model's video comprehension and captioning abilities.